callous4567/UoE-Projects/master-streams/readme.md

 I hadn't a clue about stellar streams or anything else, and frankly I'm garbage with statistics.
 Nonetheless, I had fun, and hopefully my code will help you with whatever you are trying to do.

+# master_streams_new and more...

+Lots of recent updates will result in a new write-up t.b.d.
+In the mean time, some crossmatch routines, catalogue reduction, etc and that sort of thing.
+Will update later.